SYSTRAN/faster-whisper/README.md

 * [asr-sd-pipeline](https://github.com/hedrergudene/asr-sd-pipeline) provides a scalable, modular, end to end multi-speaker speech to text solution implemented using AzureML pipelines.
 * [Open-Lyrics](https://github.com/zh-plus/Open-Lyrics) is a Python library that transcribes voice files using faster-whisper, and translates/polishes the resulting text into `.lrc` files in the desired language using OpenAI-GPT.
 * [wscribe](https://github.com/geekodour/wscribe) is a flexible transcript generation tool supporting faster-whisper, it can export word level transcript and the exported transcript then can be edited with [wscribe-editor](https://github.com/geekodour/wscribe-editor)
+* [whisper-speech-typing](https://github.com/spottenn/whisper-speech-typing) is a speech-to-text typing tool that leverages the power of faster-whisper for on-the-fly, high accuracy voice typing with automatic punctuation and capitalization.

 ## Model conversion